nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * have each domain label start and end with alphanumeric characters
     * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

+**Special Scenario:** It's possible to have a buyer and seller with the same phone number and email but different names.
+This flexibility provided by ClientGrid allows users to record the same client under different names in buying and selling roles, which may be useful for clients operating under separate business names, personal vs. professional roles, or other distinct identities.
 <box type="info" seamless>

 **Note:**